Digital signage is an effective way in which thousands of businesses convey certain messages to their consumers.

-It can also be labelled x, which means that there is no rating or protection for that particular signage.
+It can also be labeled “X” – meaning that there is no rating or protection for that particular signage.

-- Denotes protection from massive bodies that have a diameter of 50mm or greater.
-These include objects such as rodents, or obscurities such as an arm or a baseball bat.
+- Massive bodies that have a diameter of 50mm or greater.
+Ex. animals – rodents or obscurities – arm or a baseball bat.

-- Refers to safeguards against bodies with a length smaller than 80 mm and a maximum diameter of 12 mm.
-A good example would be your middle fingers.
+- Bodies with a length smaller than 80 mm and a maximum diameter of 12 mm.
+Ex. your middle finger.

-- Denotes protection from objects with a 2.5 mm diameter or greater.
-These include small tools such as wires.
+- Objects with a 2.5 mm diameter or greater.
+Ex. small tools – wires.

-- The 6th rating, which is the most common rating in most outdoor fixtures, refers to full protection against all dust particles (as well as other particles in the atmosphere).
-The fixture is also fortified with a vacuum seal for nonstop air flow.
-Commonly known as ‘Dust tight.’
+- Most common rating in most outdoor fixtures, refers to full protection against all other particles in the atmosphere.
+The protection use is known as “Dust-tight” – vacuum seal for non-stop airflow.

 The second digit denotes protection against different forms of moisture.

-- Denotes protection from vertically falling rain that is caused by condensation.
-Such that when the fixture is upright, it is fully protected.
+- Vertically falling rain that is caused by condensation.
+Such that when the display is upright, it is fully protected.

-- Safeguards against rain or droplets falling at an angle of 60 degrees from the normal.
+- Rain or droplets falling at an angle of 60 degrees.

-- Refers to protection against splashing water coming from all directions.
-Before being approved, the fixture is first tested with an oscillating spray a few minutes after the safety measures have been fitted on the display.
+- Splashing water coming from all directions.
+Before being approved, the fixture is first tested with an oscillating spray a few minutes after the safety measures have been fitted on display.

-- Denotes safeguards from low-pressure jets of water hitting the fixture from any direction or angle.
+- Low-pressure jets of water hitting from any direction or angle.

-- This refers to protection against high-temperature water sprays, high pressure, and virtually any kind of moisture disturbance.
+- High-temperature water sprays, high pressure, and any kind of moisture.